ellieeadington/sei66-project01/readme.md

     console.log(sixLetterWord);
 }
 ```

-ALSO NEED TO INCLUDE A WAY FOR PLAYER TO NOT BE ABLE TO CHOOSE LETTERS WHILST GAME RESETS

-#### **Removing and adding a class to the letters in the choose zone to allow users to select a letter when the game is in progress.**
+### Removing and adding a class to the letters in the choose zone to allow users to select a letter when the game is in progress.
 > First I had to add a class into the letters, I named this 'choose'.

 > Then I updated my event listener to refer to this class of the letters.